lutzcc1/fibonacci-api/README.md

 ### Example
 The first values of the Fibonacci sequence are 0, 1, 1, 2, 3, 5, 8, 13, ..., so, if we were to give the API the index `n=3`, we should get the response value `2`, and if we request `n=6`, we should get `8` as the response, and so on.

+### How to use
+Make GET requests to the endpoint `https://control-hub-fibonacci-api.herokuapp.com/fibonacci-values/<index>`, placing the index number you want to request in the `<index>` field.

 ## Implementation

 The application is buil in:

 * Ruby 3.1.0
 * Rails 7.0.2

+Runing in Heroku

 It consists of:
 * One controller to process the request to the only endpoint available